 "I can't do a franchise in France.
 That's why I have a good balance doing franchise movies here and other movies in France," he said.

 "Samba" is one of those "other movies" that he'd only get the chance to do in France at this point.
 Sy plays a Senegalese immigrant struggling to work and skirt deportation.

-"We wanted to introduce an immigrant to people," said Sy, whose parents immigrated from Africa.
+"We wanted to introduce an immigrant to people," said Sy, whose parents are immigrants.
 "We're talking about immigrants but we don't know them.
 The movie can maybe help us to learn who they are."